Originally written as a longform piece for a university journalism subject.

-Maryborough’s team sport culture is ingrained from childhood for most growing up in the town, and the path that can lead to success has never been more emphasised than it is this year, with local boy Matt Dellavadova playing in the U.S. among some of the worlds biggest names in basketball, the town sign changing to ‘Dellyborough’ in tribute.
+Maryborough’s team sport culture is ingrained from childhood for most, and the path that can lead to success has never been more emphasised than this year.
+Local Matt Dellavadova was signed to the NBA in the U.S., playing alongside some of the worlds biggest names in basketball, and became a hero to the town – the welcome sign changing to ‘Dellyborough’ in tribute.

 Rowena emphasised the toll of the transition from bustling London back to the quiet town of her childhood, largely felt by both her and her husband.

 ‘We’ve been here two years and I would still say neither of us feels like we fit in or have met loads of people in a similar mindset.
 I miss the multicultural nature of London, and the worldly outlook of individuals– Australians can be quite bigoted and closed minded.’